Sales Support for CCO, Integrated IT+BPO & BPO Pure Plays.

 The is no slowdown in business development and sales work during the year.

-Four Pitfalls to Avoid to Ensure Sales Success in Q1
+Four Pitfalls to Avoid to Ensure Sales Success in Q2

-It’s the last fiscal quarter of 2019.
-In your rear view mirror, you had a great sales year in 2019.
+It’s the second fiscal quarter of 2021.
+In your meetings and strategy development, you seek to build upon the success that you had in Q4 and Q1.
 Ahead of you is a brand-new chapter, full of possibility and promise.
 While it’s important to celebrate your recent successes and create a plan to be even better this year, don’t get ahead of yourself.
-All too often, salespeople get complacent after having a great fourth quarter, and take their foot off the gas as the new year rolls in.
+All too often, salespeople get complacent after having a great fourth quarter and take their foot off the gas as the new year rolls in.
 Starting small and avoiding common missteps is the best way to ensure success for yourself and your team.